rogorido/sistercities/sistercities.md

 1. the best source of information is of course the book written by the author himself which has been recently [published](http://www.springer.com/br/book/9783319242750).
 The book is also available [online](https://github.com/hadley/ggplot2-book),
 2. for a general overview of the package you can visit the [documentation](http://docs.ggplot2.org/current/) of the package,
 3. very useful are also the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/) (based on the book [*R Graphics Cookbook.
-Practical Recipes for Visualizing Data](http://shop.oreilly.com/product/0636920023135.do) by Winston Chang) and the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).
+Practical Recipes for Visualizing Data*](http://shop.oreilly.com/product/0636920023135.do) by Winston Chang) and the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).

 But, first of all, in order to use ggplot we have of course to install it.
-Actually I recommend to install the metapackage `tidyverse` which is a collection of packages written mainly by Wickham for doing most of the most useful operations with dataframes ([dplyr](http://dplyr.tidyverse.org/), [readr](http://readr.tidyverse.org/), [tidyr](http://tidyr.tidyverse.org/), [forcats](http://forcats.tidyverse.org/), etc.). ggplot is among the packages contained in the [metapackage `tidyverse`](http://tidyverse.org/).
+Actually I recommend to install the already mentioned metapackage [`tidyverse`](http://tidyverse.org/) which is a collection of packages written mainly by Wickham for doing most of the most useful operations with dataframes ([dplyr](http://dplyr.tidyverse.org/), [readr](http://readr.tidyverse.org/), [tidyr](http://tidyr.tidyverse.org/), [forcats](http://forcats.tidyverse.org/), etc.). ggplot2 is among these packages.

 ```{r}
 install.packages("tidyverse")